What are your chances of acceptance?

 Reading also transcends generational gaps, allowing me to connect to my younger siblings through periodic storytimes.
 Reading is timeless — something I’ll never tire of.

 This essay is highly detailed and, while it plays off a common idea that reading is an escape, the writer brings in personal examples of why this is so, making the essay more their own.
-These personal examples often include strong language (e.g. “devoured,” “gallivant,” “pestering.”), which make the imagery more vivid, the writing more interesting.
-More advanced language can add more nuance to an essay– instead of “ate,” the writer chooses to say “devoured,” and you can almost see the writer reading the book so quickly, taking it in almost as quickly as they might polish off a tray of cookies.
+These personal examples often include strong language (e.g. “devoured,” “gallivant,” “pestering”), which make the imagery more vivid, the writing more interesting.
+More advanced language can add more nuance to an essay– instead of “ate,” the writer chooses to say “devoured,” and you can almost see the writer taking the book in almost as quickly as they might polish off a tray of cookies.

 The writer also discusses how reading can not only be a solace from events that seem nonsensical, but a way to understand the madness in these events.
 By giving two different examples of how this can be so, that seem so varied from each other (the cyborg mechanic and the girl in WWII’s France), the writer creates more depth to this idea.